With so many options available, it can be hard to find the right retirement plan. That's why we've made it…

 Longer tenures mean more time for compounding

 The power of compounding cannot be overemphasized.
 It rewards investors who keep their money invested for longer periods.
-Thus, when you choose an endowment plan with a tenure of around 20-30 years, you can enjoy the benefits of compounding for a long time and increase your savings significantly.
+Thus, when you choose an endowment plan with long maturity, such as a tenure of around 20-30 years, you can enjoy the benefits of compounding for a long time and increase your savings significantly.

 Longer tenures also provide enough time for investments to recover from market volatility.
 In the event of a market downturn, your investment will have enough time to recover as you get closer to the maturity date.